 Transcending Borders to End Factory Farming

-If we’re going to defeat factory farming, we can’t be content with victories only in the US, Canada, and Mexico—we must especially seek to turn back the progress of the factory farm in the world’s most populous nations, India and China, before it’s too late.
+If we’re going to defeat factory farming, we can’t be content with victories only in the US, Canada, and Mexico—we must also turn back the progress of the factory farm in the world’s most populous nations, India and China, before it’s too late.
 India, as a fellow democracy with a developed and free media, is a natural ally.
 Action in India today can have an overwhelming impact precisely because India still has comparatively low rates of meat consumption and, although factory farms now dot the countryside, traditional systems of farming are still widespread.
 We believe our work to internationalize the movement for truly humane, sustainable, and just animal agriculture will be key to defeating the factory farm.
 Read more here.

 Because of YOU